Icycoide/ElemintOS/index.md

 # Cool, how can I follow this project?
 Announcements about it will be made on the Icycoide [Discord server](https://discord.gg/3PRMhaBuuT) , on my [Fosstodon](https://fosstodon.org/@kevadesu/) , on the Lintine%Icycoide [Twitter account](https://twitter.com/@Lintine_) (I'm not going to call it X.) or the matrix room for announcements (#icycoide-news:envs.net)

+# What are the system requirements?
+Minimum measured/Recommended
+RAM: